 The finger joint or box joint is a modification of the dovetail, in which all the cuts are made perpendicular to the end of the board.
 Since the cuts aren’t angled, like those of a dovetail, they are easier to cut by hand.
 They’re also easier to cut with a table saw.

-Probably the easiest way to cut finger joints is on a tablesaw, using a dado blade.
+Using a dado blade, the easiest way to cut finger joints is on a tablesaw.
 Basic finger joints have all the fingers the same size, on both pieces to be joined.
-In order to stagger them, they are cut from one end on one board and are reversed on the other board.
+To stagger them, they are cut from one end on one board and reversed on the other.

-To maintain the spacing, some sort of jig is useful; specifically some sort of replacement for the miter gauge that will index the board the right distance to equal the size of the dato being cut.
-With the board mounted vertically to the jig, cuts can be made and the board indexed to the next position, ready for the next cut.
+To maintain the spacing, some sort of jig is useful, specifically, a replacement for the miter gauge that will index the board the proper distance to equal the size of the data being cut.
+With the board mounted vertically to the jig, cuts can be made, and the board can be indexed to the next position and ready for the next cut.

 Assembly

-Assembly of drawer boxes with either dovetail joints or finger joints is essentially the same as for a simple drawer box.
-The one difference you’ll find is that it takes longer to apply the glue to the joints.
-You’ll also need some sort of hammer or mallet to drive the pieces tightly together when joining them, as the little bit of space that the glue takes up will make it difficult to just push them together.
+The assembly of drawer boxes with either dovetail joints or finger joints is essentially the same as that of a simple drawer box.
+The one difference you’ll find is that applying the glue to the joints takes longer.
+You’ll also need some hammer or mallet to drive the pieces tightly together when joining them, as the little bit of space that the glue takes up will make it difficult just to push them together.